What is snoring?

 What are the symptoms of snoring?

 People who snore make a vibrating, rattling, noisy sound while breathing during sleep.
 It may be a symptom of sleep apnea.
 Other symptoms of sleep apnea may include:

 - Waking up in the morning not feeling rested

 - Waking up at night feeling confused

 - Change in your level of attention, concentration, or memory

 How is snoring diagnosed?

-A doctor may run a few tests or do a sleep study to diagnose the significance of snoring, particularly if he or she suspects sleep apnea.
+A healthcare provider may run a few tests or do a sleep study to diagnose the significance of snoring, particularly if they suspect sleep apnea.
 An ear nose and throat specialist (otolaryngologist) may examine your throat and neck and the inside of your mouth to diagnose the cause of snoring.

-To find out if your snoring could be caused by a health problem, a doctor may ask questions about:
+To find out if your snoring could be caused by a health problem, a healthcare provider may ask questions about:

 - Volume and frequency of your snoring